NiallJeffrey/NiallJeffrey.github.io/about.md

 My personal research covers gravitational lensing, galaxy surveys and statistical methods.
 This is primarily to study Dark Energy and Dark Matter.

-Before my PhD, I did an MSci (Master in Science) degree in "Physics and Theoretical Physics" at Imperial College London.
+Before my PhD at UCL, I did an MSci (Master in Science) degree in "Physics and Theoretical Physics" at Imperial College London.

 #### To contact me